P-ict0/pdf-tools-app/README.md

 💻 **Windows, Linux and Mac compatible.** 💻

-The PDF Tools App is a simple, local and cross-platform desktop application that allows you to manipulate PDF files.
+The PDF Tools App is a simple, offline and local and cross-platform desktop application that allows you to manipulate PDF files.
 Built with `Tkinter` for GUI and `PyPDF2` for PDF processing, this app currently supports Windows, macOS, and Linux.
+So you don't have to upload your PDF files to the web.

+**Basically, an app that you can install locally on your system similar to [iLovePDF](https://www.ilovepdf.com/), but works offline and is much simpler.**

 # 🚀 Quick Start